How to minimise the tax payable on a redundancy payment

 Carrying forward pension contributions

 Unfortunately the maximum contribution in any tax year is restricted to either the amount you actually earn, or £40,000 whichever is the lower figure.
 The £86,000 is regarded as pensionable income for this purpose, but not the £30,000.
-As we have just started a new tax year, if we assume you take no other employment then you are capped at £40,000 for 2019/2020 tax year.
+As we are into a new tax year, if we assume you take no other employment then you are capped at £40,000 for 2020/2021 tax year.

 This carry forward process is a little complicated as a financial adviser needs to allow for what are referred to as input periods, and also calculations need to take account of actual earnings, and other pension contributions etc.